Fixed Mindset vs. Growth Mindset

 Characteristics of the Growth Mindset

-If you have a growth mindset, you believe your talents can be developed through hard work, , and feedback.
+If you have a growth mindset, you believe your talents can be developed through hard work, learning, and feedback.
 You believe you can be good at anything, because your abilities are entirely due to your actions and efforts.

 With a growth mindset, you believe effort is necessary to grow and master new skills.
 The more effort you put in the closer you get to mastery of the skill.
 If you make mistakes along the way, you view them as an aid to learning.
-To you, mistakes are an essential part of the and show your effort.
+To you, mistakes are an essential part of the learning process and show your effort.
 You believe failures are just temporary setbacks, so you persist through those setbacks.
 Thus, you embrace challenges because you believe it will help you improve your performance.

 With a growth mindset, you welcome feedback from others because it helps enhance your abilities.
 You do not perceive it as criticism about you as a person, but rather about your current abilities.
 Therefore, more feedback you get the better you can become.